 Solid hardwood—like teak, oak, and acacia wood—is a better choice than softwood for long-lasting outdoor furniture.
 Hardwoods are relatively durable and resilient against scratches and dents.
 But if you plan to leave it uncovered when not in use, your wood bench will need to be varnished and regularly maintained.

 Wicker furniture is woven of natural materials like willow, bamboo, or rattan.
 While they are loved for their breezy, resort-inspired look, natural wicker furniture simply won’t do well if exposed to the elements.
 Resin wicker, also known as all-weather wicker, is far better for outdoor furniture.
 Keep in mind that the weave can trap dirt and debris, making wicker styles harder to clean.

-As you may know, we’re big fans of HDPE lumber for outdoor seating.
-Ours is made from sustainable materials, including ocean- and landfill-bound plastics.
-HDPE benches are the most durable thanks to their weather-resistant properties.
-Additionally, they won’t fade in the sun and are exceptionally easy to clean (and who doesn’t love a low-maintenance moment?).
-While HDPE designs can be more expensive than other materials, they won’t need to be replaced for several years—decades even—making them worth the initial investment.
+As you may know, we’re big fans of HDPE lumber for outdoor seating, and ours is made from sustainable materials, including ocean- and landfill-bound plastics.
+This option is the most durable thanks to its fade- and weather-resistant properties.
+Plus, it’s exceptionally easy to clean.
+While more expensive than some materials, HDPE is the longest lasting—making the initial investment worth it.

 When deciding what size bench is best for your space and seating needs, you want to consider your square footage, the number of people you want to accommodate, and how you plan to use it.

 Width: Small-space-friendly designs typically start at 48-inches wide, a comfortable width enough for 1 to 2 adults.
 If you’re working with a large space and have a bigger family or like to stretch out, look for a larger seat that’s between 60- and 80-inches wide.